Interpretability and Generalization Bounds for Learning Spatial Physics: Repeatability of Test Set Generalization

-The finite difference model and linear model will always optimize to the same solution, where the linear model will have different noise in the null space.
-With the nonlinear models, it is possible that a lucky seed results in better generalization.
-However, we did not observe any.
 Repeated experiments with different seeds are shown in Figures \ref{fig:error_bars_pysindy}, \ref{fig:error_bars_linear}, \ref{fig:error_bars_deep_linear}, \ref{fig:error_bars_MLP}, \ref{fig:error_bars_deeponet}, and \ref{fig:error_bars_neuralop}.
 Each line on this plot corresponds to training on one function class identified in the legend, which corresponds to a row in the heat map from Figures \ref{fig:cross_error} and \ref{fig:cross_error_deeponet_neuralop}.
-Only ten rows are shown for clarity.
 The error bars represent min/max over 5 runs, and the line is the average of the five.
 The repeated runs all show the same qualitative trends of generalization and overfitting in the same regimes for each of the six types of models.
-The repeated training runs are consistent with low variation in MSEs.
-The Neural Operator has the largest variability in MSEs between runs.